CarlosManchini/retail_analysis/README.md

 This project focuses on developing an application to enhance a company's internal efficiency and cost-effectiveness through advanced AI algorithms, automating routine tasks for real-time, precise data analysis.
 It aims to tailor solutions to the company's unique needs, improving decision-making and productivity significantly.
 The application will employ machine learning techniques like clustering for pattern identification and random forest for accurate predictions, facilitating a more in-depth, customized analysis to further optimize internal processes.

+Graphical results can be viewed in the file `Retail_Analysis.html`.

 ## Customer Segmentation

 - **Objective:** Delve deep into customer ordering behavior to identify distinct segments.